Sakorona/SDVMods/DynamicNightTime/README.md

 ﻿#Dynamic Night Time

+Current Version: 1.1rc1

 ## Requirements
-- SMAPI 2.6-beta3+
+- SMAPI 2.6-beta14+
-- Stardew Valley 1.3.3
+- Stardew Valley 1.3.11+

 ## This Mod Does:
 - Creates a more dynamic night time and sunrise lighting system.
 Does not alter wakeup time.

+## IMPORTANT NOTE

+Make sure that if you have problems with other mods that you are running their latest version.
+Also, this mod does not alter wake up time.

 ## Multiplayer Compatiblity
-This mod *should* be MP compatible.
+This mod is MP compatible, and all clients will need it for it to work.

 ## Installation Instructions
 - Unzip the folder into your Mods/ folder after making sure SMAPI is installed

 ## Changelog
+1.1-rc1
+- Some changes to resync the night progression so it doesn't get dark for hours before turning to 'night'
+- Updated to Harmony 1.1.0

 1.0.5
  - sunset starts at -30 minutes now.
 This avoids some issues, but can be configured to turn off.
  - more agressive progression